s-pehlivan/case-hyper-technology/README.md

 - **Cart Management** – Users can add products to their cart and view cart contents seamlessly.
 - **Pagination Support** – Products are displayed in paginated views for better performance and usability.
 - **Category-Based Filtering** – Users can filter products based on categories for a more refined shopping experience.
+- **Dark Mode / Light Mode** – Users can toggle between dark and light modes for a personalized viewing experience.

 ## Setup
 To run this project locally, follow these steps: